m4r1vs/mnged/README.md

 ```
 If you don't have [yarn](https://yarnpkg.com/lang/en/) installed, go ahead and do it.
 It's definitely worth it ;)
 If you have [nvm](https://github.com/creationix/nvm), you also should run `nvm use v8` to use node version 8.X.X
+## Contributers
+Huge thanks to [Jason Miller](https://github.com/developit/) forbuilding Preact and the Preact CLI.
+And also thanks to him to help gaining some popularity with his [Twitter Quote](https://twitter.com/_developit/status/923555370219470848)!